Solving Burnout in Healthcare Workers

 People who work in nursing and midwifery are at heightened risk of developing burnout.
 We must pay attention to how and why burnout manifests in our industry.
 Recent research shows that 76% of midwives are currently in a state of burnout.
 We don’t have the equivalent number for nurses — but we know from the conversations that we have with colleagues and callers that it is concerningly high.

-In this edition Celeste Pinney explores burnout in our professions.
-Hosting the podcast for the first time, she invited registered psychologist and executive coach Sharee Johnson to join her for an important conversation about preventing and recovering from burnout and how we can each get involved in disrupting the burnout epidemic.
+In an episode of our Nurse & Midwife Support Podcast, we spoke to registered psychologist and executive coach Sharee Johnson on preventing and recovering from burnout and how we can each get involved in disrupting the burnout epidemic.
 Check out the episode: Burnout in nursing and midwifery explored with Sharee Johnson.

 Body